jakekinchen/three-sdf-loader/README.md

 console.log(group.userData.layoutMode); // '2d' or '3d'
 ```

 When the layout is `'2d'`, the loader skips coordination-bond inference to avoid false positives and lets your app decide how to frame the molecule (e.g., swap to an orthographic camera).
-However, if any metal atoms have zero explicit bonds, coordination inference will still run to fix common cases like ferrocene.
+However, if any metal atoms have zero explicit bonds, coordination inference will still run to fix common cases like ferrocene (honoring `coordinationMode`).
 You can override detection with `layout: '2d' | '3d'` if needed.

 ## Example (browser)